Thursday, November 24, 2022

 immortal and bright enough

-to float in outer space.
+to float in some semblance

 without the moon,